intel/AI-Playground/docs/arc42/arc42_doc.md

         model terms URL.
     </td>
     <td>
         Publishing of workflows post release is heavily restricted.
-For comfyUI flows, a broader range of workflows may be published without further assumptions.
+For ComfyUI flows, a broader range of workflows may be published without further assumptions.
 For default workflows, one may only rely on models already known to AI Playground.
     </td>